Your Rights to Confidentiality Whatever your age, ability, gender, sexual orientation, religious belief or ethnicity.

 If someone talks about me?

-Nurses, Doctors, Receptionists, Counsellors and employed Youth Workers know you have a right to confidentiality.
+Nurses, Doctors, Receptionists and Counsellors know you have a right to confidentiality.
 If your privacy is not protected you have a right to complain.

-There are however agencies involved with the C2U / C4U service that may not be bound by a code of confidentiality e.g. shop outlets, leisure centres, libraries and museums.
-We also cannot guarantee the confidentiality of other young people attending these sexual health services and would hope that you would respect their confidentiality.
+We also cannot guarantee the confidentiality of other people attending these sexual health services and would hope that you would respect their confidentiality.

 What about test results?